lenazh/scheduler/README.md

   - Create a class schedule
   - Enroll the GSIs to find out which sections each one of them prefers
-  - Find every possible way of assigning sections a few clicks
+  - Find every possible way of assigning sections in a few clicks

 Heroku deployment: http://gsi-scheduler.herokuapp.com